More about Kubernetes Storage

 How does Kubernetes storage work?

-Kubernetes storage is based on the concept of Volumes.
-A Volume is an abstracted storage unit that containers (nodes in the Kubernetes cluster) can use to store data, and share data between them.
+Kubernetes storage is based upon volumes.
+A volume is an abstracted storage unit that containers (nodes in the Kubernetes cluster) can use to store data, and share data between them.

-Kubernetes contains a wide range of storage plugins that let you connect to storage services by AWS, Azure, Google Cloud Platform, VMware, and also on-premise hardware.
+Kubernetes contains a wide range of storage plugins that let you connect to storage services provided by AWS, Azure, Google Cloud Platform, VMware, and also on-premises hardware.

 Volumes and Persistent Volumes

-There are regular Volumes, which are ephemeral, torn down when their parent pod shuts down.
-There are also Persistent Volumes, which are deployed as a separate pod, and can provide long-term storage even when the pods accessing them shut down.
+There are regular volumes, which are ephemeral, torn down when their parent pod shuts down.
+There are also persistent volumes, which are deployed in a similar way as pods, and can provide long-term storage even when the pods accessing them are shut down.

 Static vs. Dynamic Provisioning

-Kubernetes offers static provisioning, which means the cluster has a fixed set of Volumes or Persistent Volumes.
-Claims for storage are binded to one of the available Volumes if it meets the user’s criteria, and if not, the claim is denied.
+Kubernetes volumes can be created in two different ways: statically or dynamically.
+With static provisioning, the cluster has a fixed set of volumes or persistent volumes.
+Claims for storage are bonded to one of the available volumes if it meets the user’s criteria.
+These criteria can include things such as high throughput, price and others.
+If none of the available volumes can meet those criteria, the claim is denied.

-A more advanced option is dynamic provisioning, in which storage Volumes are created automatically in response to a claim issued by a user.
+A more advanced option is dynamic provisioning, in which storage volumes are created automatically in response to a claim issued by a user.
 While this is quite powerful, Kubernetes only goes as far as allocating the storage.
-It does not handle backups, high availability, testing, or other capabilities needed in production environments.
+It does not handle backups, high availability, testing, or other capabilities needed in production environments without third party solutions.

 Kubernetes Shared Storage: Quick Tutorial